squizlabs/HTML_CodeSniffer/README.markdown

 ### Licence

-HTML_CodeSniffer is released under a BSD-style licence.
+BOSA Accessibility Check is released under a BSD-style licence.
 For more information, please see the file "licence.txt".

 ## Using the source code

 ### Building the auditor

-The HTML\_CodeSniffer auditor can be built using [node.js](https://nodejs.org/) and the Grunt tasker (http://gruntjs.com/).
+The BOSA Accessiblity Check auditor can be built using [node.js](https://nodejs.org/) and the Grunt tasker (http://gruntjs.com/).
 It has been tested with the latest version of node.js (at time of writing: version 6.0) and Grunt, but should also work with recent earlier versions.